 How recession affects startup businesses

-Recession has a great impact on startups and other small businesses than on established businesses.
+A recession would have a greater impact on startups and other small businesses than on established businesses.

 Startup businesses often create single items/services and rely on a single revenue stream.
-They suffer when their product fails to capture the market's interest.
+Startups suffer when their single product fails to capture the market’s sales pitch.

 Take a sneak peek at the Ideas to make your startup business successful and develop a recession-proof business plan.